 Cannon Air Force Base is a very small town located in the state of New Mexico.
 With a population of 1,978 people and just one neighborhood, Cannon Air Force Base is the 78th largest community in New Mexico.
 There's nothing like the smell of a brand new house, and in Cannon Air Force Base, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Cannon Air Force Base, and putting down their money on brand new construction.
 Cannon Air Force Base’s real estate is, on average, some of the newest in the nation.
 Cannon Air Force Base does seem to be experiencing an influx of affluent people, because the median household income is $56,786.00.

-34.56% of the workforce is employed in the armed forces, making the military a huge focus of life in Cannon Air Force Base.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Healthcare and Accommodation industries respectively employ 27.46% and 15.85% of the civilian workforce.
+The armed forces are a huge part of the life in Cannon Air Force Base, employing 34.56% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Accommodation industries employ 27.46% and 15.85% of the civilian workforce, respectively.

 Of important note, Cannon Air Force Base is also a town of artists.
 Cannon Air Force Base has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cannon Air Force Base’s character.

-Cannon Air Force Base is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cannon Air Force Base does not have a public transit system used by locals to get to and from work.

-The citizens of Cannon Air Force Base are among the most well-educated in the nation: 41.96% of adults in Cannon Air Force Base have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+Cannon Air Force Base is one of the most well-educated cities in the nation.
+41.96% of adults in Cannon Air Force Base have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Cannon Air Force Base in 2022 was $24,618, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,472 for a family of four.
 However, Cannon Air Force Base contains both very wealthy and poor people as well.